-Project Status Expected Near Term Milestones 1.
-Phase 3 registration study in autologous stem cell mobilization (GENESIS) completed; top-line results announced May 2021 showed highly statistically significant evidence across all primary and secondary endpoints favoring motixafortide in combination with G-CSF (p<0.0001).
+Project Status Expected Near Term Milestones motixafortide 1.
+Phase 3 registration study in autologous stem cell mobilization (GENESIS) completed; top-line results announced in May 2021 showed highly statistically significant evidence across all primary and secondary endpoints favoring motixafortide in combination with G-CSF (p<0.0001).
 In addition, the combination was found to be safe and well tolerated.
 Pharmaco-economic studies showed positive results regarding the cost-effectiveness of using motixafortide versus both G-CSF alone and plerixafor in combination with G-CSF.
 NDA submission made in September 2022, and in November 2022 the FDA accepted for review the NDA with a PDUFA target action date of September 9, 2023.
-1. FDA decision on NDA filing expected in third quarter of 2023 motixafortide 2.
-Phase 2 investigator-initiated study in first-line metastatic PDAC patients Data from the study is anticipated in 2023 3.
+FDA decision on NDA filing expected in third quarter of 2023 Investigator-initiated randomized clinical trial in first-line metastatic PDAC patients, based on preliminary data from the single-arm pilot phase.
+Data from the pilot stage of the Phase 2 study is planned for submission to a congress later in 2023 3.
 Phase 1b study in patients with ARDS secondary to COVID-19 and other respiratory viral infections 3.
 Data from the study is anticipated in 2023 4.
-Phase 2b randomized clinical trial in first-line metastatic PDAC patients under collaboration with GenFleet Initiation of the study is expected in 2023 5.
-Phase 1 study for gene therapies in SCD 5.
+Phase 1 study for gene therapies in SCD 4.
 Initiation of the study is expected in 2023 AGI-134 Phase 1/2a study completed.
 Results announced December 2022.
 The study met its primary endpoint of safety and tolerability.
 Generation of an immune response and markers of clinical efficacy were assessed as secondary endpoints.
 Determination of next steps for the program during 2023

-\These studies are investigator-initiated studies; therefore, the timelines are ultimately controlled by the independent investigators and are subject to change.
+^{}These studies are investigator-initiated studies; therefore, the timelines are ultimately controlled by the independent investigators and are subject to change.